re4388/vue_github_search/README.md

 4. use a tag with vue
 5. css, use li width and float to line up
 6. Take quite a time to learn-back how to use CSS and BootstrapVue!
+7. Use router-link to pass variable to other component

 ## Reference resource